B2B payment collection: what is it and what are the problems? We’ve got a solution!

 Credit risk and bad debt

 Companies may face the risk of customers defaulting on payments.
 This could result in bad debt.
 Assessing creditworthiness and managing credit risk is crucial.
 These processes minimise the impact of non-payment.
-But, making the right assessments traditionally takes a lot of time.
+But, making the right assessments traditionally takes a lot of time and many businesses don’t have the expertise.

 Some businesses lack effective strategies for payment collection.
 How sufficient are communications with customers regarding payment expectations?
-Is the company offering convenient payment methods?
-Is there a failure to put in place reminders and escalation processes for late payments?
+Does the company offer convenient payment methods and payment plans?
+Are there a lack of systematic reminders and escalation processes for upcoming due invoices and subsequent successful debt recovery?

 How can B2B sellers overcome payment collection challenges?

 We don’t want you to think it’s all doom and gloom around payment collection.
 Companies can implement various measures to overcome the challenges.
-Some include establishing clear payment terms, automating payment processes, utilising online payment platforms, conducting credit checks, improving communication with customers, and implementing robust collections strategies.
+Automate payments, use online payment platforms, conduct credit checks, improve communication with customers, and implement robust B2B debt collections strategies.

 Clear payment terms and agreements

-Clearly define everything!
-Payment terms, due dates, late payment penalties, and any discounts for early payment.
-Ensure you communicate all the conditions and both parties agree before initiating any business transactions.
-Expectation management goes a long way to reduce the likelihood of disputes or misunderstandings.
+Clearly define payment terms, due dates, penalties, late fees, and any discounts for early payment.
+Ensure you communicate all the conditions and both parties are on the same page before initiating any business transactions.
+Expectation management goes a long way to enhance customer relationships and reduce the likelihood of disputes or misunderstandings.

 Automated payment processes

 Implement automated payment processes to streamline collections.
-Utilise invoicing software or accounting systems that generate invoices and reminders automatically, reducing the manual effort required.
-Automation can help improve accuracy, efficiency, and speed up the payment collection cycle.
+Use invoicing software, collections software, and/or accounting systems that generate invoices and reminders automatically.
+Automation can help improve accuracy, efficiency, and speed up the payment collection cycle in your accounts receivable process.

 Online payment options